Top Answers to Data Warehousing Interview Questions

 Time dimensions are usually loaded by a program that loops through all possible dates appearing in the data.
 It is not unusual for 100 years to be represented in a time dimension, with one row per day.

-- Conformed dimensions are the dimensions which can be used across multiple Data Marts in combination with multiple facts tables accordingly.
+- Conformed dimensions are the dimensions which can be used across multiple data marts in combination with multiple fact tables accordingly.

 - A conformed dimension is a dimension that has exactly the same meaning and content when being referred from different fact tables.
-A conformed dimension can refer to multiple tables in multiple data marts within the same organization.
+It can refer to multiple tables in multiple data marts within the same organization.

-- Kimball views data warehousing as a constituency of Data marts.
-Data marts are focused on delivering business objectives for departments in the organization.
-And the data warehouse is a conformed dimension of the data marts.
+- Kimball views Data Warehousing as a constituency of data marts.
+Data marts are focused on delivering business objectives for departments in an organization, and the Data Warehouse is a conformed dimension of the data marts.
 Hence, a unified view of the enterprise can be obtained from the dimension modeling on a local departmental level.

-- Inmon explains in creating a data warehouse on a subject-by-subject area basis.
-Hence, the development of the data warehouse can start with data from the online store.
-Other subject areas can be added to the data warehouse as their needs arise.
-Point-of-sale (POS) data can be added later if management decides it is necessary.
+- Inmon explains in creating a Data Warehouse on a subject-by-subject area basis.
+Hence, the development of the Data Warehouse can start with data from the online store.
+Other subject areas can be added to the Data Warehouse as their needs arise.
+Point-of-sale (POS) data can be added later if management decides that it is necessary.

-Take charge of your career by going through our professionally designed Data Warehouse Certifications Course.
+Take charge of your career by visiting our professionally designed Community!